Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - deadpan: looking/seeming serious when you're telling a joke.
 - sommelier: someone whose job is to serve and give advice about wine in a restaurant.
 - pied-à-terre: a small house/apartment in a city that you own/rent in addition to your main home, where you stay when visiting that city for a short time.
-- gentrifying: to change a place from being a poor area to a richer one, by people of a higher social class moving to live there.
+- gentrifying/gentrification: to change a place from being a poor area to a richer one, by people of a higher social class moving to live there.
 - paean: a song, film, or piece of writing that praises someone/something very enthusiastically.
 - judicious: having/showing reason and good judgment in making decisions.
 - ratty: feeling annoyed.